 John Bridcut MVO is an award-winning film maker and author, with a string of varied documentaries to his name.
-In addition to his more than forty films, he has published two books and lectures and broadcasts about music and television.
+In addition to his more than fifty films, he has published two books and lectures and broadcasts about music and television.

 To mark the centenary of the British composer Benjamin Britten in 2013, he made the feature-length Britten's Endgame, which was nominated for a BAFTA award for its sound.
 This was the sixth of his widely-acclaimed composer portraits.
 Delius: Composer, Lover, Enigma (2012) explored the pleasures of Frederick Delius, while Elgar: the Man Behind the Mask (2010) won the Czech Crystal Award for best documentary at the Golden Prague TV Festival in October 2010, and went on to secure the 2011 BAFTA Craft Award for Sound (Factual).
 The Passions of Vaughan Williams (2008) and Britten’s Children (2004) have also won awards.
 He complemented the Britten film with a book of the same title, which was published by Faber and Faber in 2006.
 Since then, he has written a pocket guide to Britten, now updated as Essential Britten.
 Both Britten films have now been released on DVD by Decca.